Loss that was never fully felt.

 point can explain.

-I’ve hired, mentored, and reviewed
+I’ve hired, mentored, and

-thousands of CVs.
+reviewed thousands of CVs.

-I’ll help you say what needs to be
+I’ll help you say what needs

-you’re not.
+someone you’re not.